delta94/uds-online/README.md

 * Copy `nginx/nginx._conf` file as `nginx/nginx.conf`.
 Configure it.
 * Let's Encrypt: configure `letsencrypt.sh` by editing it and entering your email and domains.
 To debug it, use staging option (see the file's contents).
+Make sure that you commented out the SSL parts of nginx config, inlucding redirects in HTTP parts of the config file.
 When ready, launch the script:
 ```shell script
 sudo bash letsencrypt.sh
 ```
+Once Letsencrypt finishes its job, restore the commented parts mentioned above.

 ### To start:
 ```shell script
 sudo docker-compose up -d